What is the UK's 'most hated clothing'?

 Although the trunks are worn by many athletes across the world, it seems the average Briton is not quite ready to champion the style yet.

+Speedo's tight fitting brief was originally designed in the 1960s to reduce drag, give support and provide freedom of movement for competitive swimmers.

+But Speedo admits it is no longer the most popular style of swimwear for men in the UK, with many opting for looser fitting shorts.

-In parts of Europe, including in France, it is compulsory for men to wear the tight trunks in most public pools.
+Meanwhile, in parts of Europe, including in France, it is compulsory for men to wear the tight trunks in most public pools

 Matthew Smith, of YouGov, said: "Our results show that some things really are better left to the imagination.